fabiogaiera/transitioning-to-kdb-x/README.md

-# Transitioning to KX: Exploring a Series of Use Cases
+# Transitioning to KDB-X: Exploring a Series of Use Cases

-While migrating tick data to kdb+, one of the more straightforward aspects is handling raw trade and quote data.
+While migrating tick data to KDB-X, one of the more straightforward aspects is handling raw trade and quote data.
 This is because such data can often be re-sourced from market data providers.
 Therefore, the main focus during migration lies in rethinking the architecture of the data analytics platform itself.

-By shifting to the kdb+ times series database, teams can take full advantage of its performance and expressiveness, among other powerful features.
+By shifting to the KDB-X times series database, teams can take full advantage of its performance and expressiveness, among other powerful features.
 This transition also enables seamless integration with existing Python-based analytics platforms through PyKX, resulting in a more flexible and scalable architecture.